Resource-Efficient Neural Networks for Embedded Systems: Conclusion

 \section{Conclusion}

-We presented an overview of the vast literature of the highly active research area concerned with resource-efficiency of DNNs.
+We presented an overview of the vast literature of the highly active research area concerned with resource efficiency of DNN inference.
 We have identified three major directions of research, namely (i) network quantization, (ii) network pruning, and (iii) approaches that target efficiency at the structural level.
-Many of the presented works are orthogonal and can be used in conjunction to potentially further improve the results reported in the respective papers.
+Many of the presented works are orthogonal and can in principle be used in combination to potentially further improve the results reported in the respective papers.

-We have discovered several patterns in the individual strategies for enhancing resource-efficiency.
+We have discovered several patterns in the individual strategies for enhancing resource efficiency.
 For quantization approaches, a common pattern in the most successful approaches is to combine real-valued representations, that help in maintaining the expressiveness of DNNs, with quantization to enhance the computationally intensive operations.
+More recently, mixed-precision quantization, where the bit widths are determined during training, is an upcoming topic.
 For pruning methods, we observed that the trend is moving towards structured pruning approaches that obtain smaller models whose data structures are compatible with highly optimized dense tensor operations.
-On the structural level of DNNs, a lot of progress has been made in the development of specific building blocks that maintain a high expressiveness of the DNN while at the same time reducing the computational overhead substantially.
-The newly emerging neural architecture search (NAS) approaches are promising candidates to automate the design of application-specific architectures with negligible user interaction.
+On the structural level of DNNs, a lot of progress has been made in the development of specific architectures that maintain a high expressiveness of the DNN while at the same time reducing the computational overhead substantially.
+The newly emerging NAS approaches are promising candidates to automate the design of application-specific architectures with little user interaction.
 However, it appears unlikely that current NAS approaches will discover new fundamental design principles as the resulting architectures highly depend on a-priori knowledge encoded in the architecture search space.

-In experiments, we demonstrated the difficulty of finding a good trade-off between computational complexity and predictive performance on several benchmark data sets.
-We demonstrated on a real-world speech example that binarized DNNs achieve predictive performance comparable to their real-valued counterpart, and that they can be efficiently implemented on off-the-shelf hardware.
+In experiments, we demonstrated on two benchmark data sets the difficulty of finding a good trade-off among prediction quality, representational efficiency and computational efficiency.
+Considering three embedded hardware platforms, we showed that massive parallelism is required for inference efficiency and that quantization as well as structured pruning map well onto these accelerators.
+We furthermore point out that hardware properties and the corresponding computational efficiency form a large fraction of resource efficiency.
+This highlights the need to consider particular hardware targets when searching for resource-efficient machine learning models.